oscararriazagomez10/aws-developer-journey/02-iam-and-aws-cli/notes.md

 An IAM Role is a identity that provides temporany permissions to users, applications or AWS services.

-Unlike users, rolews do not have permanent credentials.
+Unlike users, role do not have permanent credentials.

 ---